 Interview Date: To be confirmed

-The ISVR is part of the School of Engineering at the University of Southampton, which is one of the UK’s most dynamic centres for engineering research and was rated number one for research power in REF2014.
-The School has an excellent record of collaborative research with industry and academic institutions in the UK and abroad.
-Equality, diversity and inclusion are central to the ethos of the School of Engineering.
-Women, black, asian and minority ethnic (BAME), LGBT and disabled applicants are encouraged to apply for this position.
-In recognition of continued commitment to improving equality for women in science the School was awarded an Athena SWAN bronze in 2013 and 2016.
-Full consideration will be given to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
-The University has a generous maternity/paternity etc. policy**, and onsite childcare facilities.
+Equality, diversity and Inclusion is central to the ethos in the School of Engineering.
+We particularly encourage women, Black, Asian and minority ethnic, LGBT and disabled applicants to apply for this position.
+In recognition of our continued commitment to improving equality for women in science we have been awarded an Athena SWAN bronze in 2013, 2016 and most recenlty in 2022.
+We give full consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
+The University has a generous maternity policy** and onsite childcare facilities

 **subject to qualifying criteria

-You should submit your completed online application form at https://jobs.soton.ac.uk.
-The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Charlene Tyson (Recruitment Team) on +44 (0) 23 8059 2750 or email firstname.lastname@example.org.
-Please quote reference 1360021DA on all correspondence.
+The application deadline is midnight on the closing date stated above.
+If you need assistance, call Recruitment on +44 (0) 23 8059 2750, or email firstname.lastname@example.org.
+Quote the advert reference 2160223DA on all correspondence.